-Tips Open the "Zoom" plugin to precisely see detail of the cursor area (the graphics of the ruler are not shown there, however).
+Tips Open the "Zoom" plugin to precisely see detail of the cursor area.
 The "Pick" plugin can also be used in conjunction with Ruler to identify the central point of an object, when aligning either end of the ruler.

 MultiDim